 So I tried to find foods and natural remedies that magically helped check all the boxes.
 The weird winner for me?
 Cantaloupe!

 For the first couple of months, I had cantaloupe for breakfast.
-I found out that it was as a natural remedy for acid reflux, and luckily it didn’t make me feel more nauseous.
+I found out that it was a natural remedy for acid reflux, and luckily it didn’t make me feel more nauseous.
 It actually helped me MORE than TUMS or even the papaya enzymes I had been throwing back like Skittles.

 While medications can be helpful when needed, just finding the right diet or other simple and natural remedies can be a game-changer.

-Go minimal and practice self-care during the first trimester
+Practice self-care during the first trimester

 Surviving the first trimester comes down to really knowing yourself, accepting that it might be hard, and knowing that it will end.
 You’ll make it, mama.